-However, their composition, polymer architecture (i.e., branching or topology), and structural properties (i.e., grafting density and/or thickness) represent additional parameters strongly affecting the physicochemical properties of brush assemblies, consequently determining their resistance toward biological contamination as well as their nanotribological properties.
+However, besides their composition, polymer architecture (i.e. branching or topology) and structural properties (i.e. grafting density and/or thickness) represent additional parameters strongly affecting the physicochemical properties of brush assemblies, consequently

-In this article, we summarize our recent efforts in the macromolecular design of polymer-brush interfaces, especially focusing on how polymer topology and the structural properties of the assemblies can be varied in order to modulate technologically relevant interfacial properties of the generated surfaces.
-In particular, we concentrate on the bioinertness of polymer brushes, intended as protein and cell repellence, and lubrication properties of the grafted films.
+In this paper, we summarize our recent efforts in the macromolecular design of polymer-brush interfaces, especially focusing on how polymer topology and the structural properties of the assemblies can be varied in order to modulate technologically relevant interfacial properties of the generated surfaces.
+In particular, we concentrate on bioinertness of polymer brushes, intended as protein and cell repellence, and lubrication properties of the grafted films.

-While additionally reporting the most prominent, recent works by others, where polymer structure-brush property relationships have been dissected, the main objective of this feature article is thus to derive from experimental work some general design principles, which for a given chemistry would enable us to independently tune highly technologically relevant properties of polymer brushes, such as biopassivity and lubrication.
-Although we are aware that a comprehensive theoretical description of the brush structural parameters regulating these properties has been derived from several fundamental works, including simulations, 14-17,36-42 the focus of this report is rather on those studies that through experiments could rationalize the determinants for such interfacial properties of polymer brushes.
+While additionally reporting the most prominent, recent works by others, where polymer structure-brush properties relationships have been dissected, the main objective of this featured article is thus to derive from experimental works some general design principles, which for a given chemistry would enable to independently tune highly technologically relevant properties of polymer brushes, such as biopassivity and lubrication.
+Although we are aware that a comprehensive theoretical description of the brush structural parameters regulating these properties has been derived from several fundamental works, including simulations, ^{14-17, 36-42} to which we remand the reader, the focus of this report is rather on those studies that through experiments could rationalize the determinants for such interfacial properties of polymer brushes.